Navigating Menopause: A Natural Journey

 Navigating Hormonal Wellness

-At FreshSkin, we're committed to comprehensive well-being, especially during the menopausal phase.
-Our integrated approach encompasses insights from recent research and specialized treatments to support you on this transformative journey:
+At TREVI, we’re committed to comprehensive well-being, especially during the menopausal phase.
+Our integrated approach encompasses insights from recent research and specialized treatments:

 • Skin Rejuvenation: Our spa treatments can rejuvenate skin health, boosting confidence and highlighting your innate beauty.

-As we celebrate Menopause Month, let's embrace this transition as an empowering journey of self-care.
-At FreshSkin, we stand by you through every life stage.
+As we celebrate Menopause Month, let’s embrace this transition as an empowering journey of self-care.
 For personalized guidance and expert care, we invite you to contact us and schedule a consultation.

 Remember, menopause marks a vibrant new beginning, not an end.
 Here’s to health, vitality, and a journey filled with empowerment!

-Dr. Josie a board-certified family physician and founder of the TREVI Longevity & Aesthetics Institute
+Dr. Josie Tenore is a board-certified family physician and founder of TREVI Longevity & Aesthetics Institute in Highland Park, IL.
+She specializes in medically supervised weight loss, hormone therapy, and aesthetic treatments.